jozsefmorrissey/node-server/services/debug-gui/README.md

 ### Server
   Simple server that just sends and recieves logging information.
-By default the server deletes all logging information that is older than 5 minutes. this can be changes by modifying the config.json file.
+By default the server deletes all logging information that is older than 5 minutes. this can be changed by modifying the config.json file.

 ### Gui
  A simple interface with the following functionality.